akhilsadam/coe332/homework06/README.md

 `kubectl get deployments`
 `kubectl get services`

-We can also inspect the deployments to make sure the correct number of pods exist (2 for Flask, 1 for Redis):
+We can also inspect the services to make sure the correct number of pods exist (2 for Flask, 1 for Redis):
-`kubectl describe deployment flask-cube-redis-flask` (will have two addresses under endpoints) `kubectl describe deployment flask-cube-redis-redis` (will have one address under endpoints)
+`kubectl describe service flask-cube-redis-flask-service` (will have two addresses under endpoints) `kubectl describe service flask-cube-redis-redis-service` (will have one address under endpoints)

 Now to test that the system is working, start by deploying the debug deployment:
-`kubectl apply -f deployment/deployment-debug.yml` Find the IP address of the Flask service with the `kubectl get services` command.
+`kubectl apply -f deployment/deployment-debug.yml` Find the IP address of the Flask service, and the complete debug pod name with the `kubectl get services` command and the `kubectl get pods` command.
-Now `exec` into the debug deployment terminal with the following command:
+Now `exec` into the debug deployment terminal with the following command, replacing `<py-debug-deployment>` with the complete pod name:
-`kubectl exec -it deployment py-debug-deployment -- /bin/bash` We can now query the data routes listed in the API reference below by running the given curl commands (of course, replacing the `<url>` with the IP address of the Flask service).
+`kubectl exec -it <py-debug-deployment> -- /bin/bash`
+We can now query the data routes listed in the API reference below by running the given curl commands (of course, replacing the `<url>` with the IP address of the Flask service).